Symbol Files & Build Ids

 -flto

-can inline the contents of the build id variable, removing the symbol
+may inline the contents of the Build ID variable, removing the symbol

 from the executable.
-To work around this, add this flag to the linker args:
+To work around this, add the appropriate flag to the linker

 -Wl,--require-defined=g_memfault_build_id